Chromoblastomycosis

 • Rhinocladiella aquaspersa

-• Pathogen detection (myco. smear, biopsy)
+• Detection of pathogens (myco. smear, biopsy)

 • Lower extremity > upper extremity or face